rackerlabs/atom-hopper/README.txt

 Single category:

-The entry category must be an exact match and is case sensitive.
+The entry category must be an exact match and is (currently) case sensitive.
 No wild cards are currently supported.
 The following is an example of searching on a category entered as CAT1.

  http://localhost:8080/namespace/feed/?search=%2BCAT1